webful-ltd/occupied-city/README.md

 ------------
 Client libraries managed with npm.

 There is no CI for now.
-To build live:
+To build live after uploading `src` files:

+    `npm i`
     `npm run build`

 Webpack'd output is placed in and served from `./web`.